Traditionally Modern Food

 March 16, 2015 By Vidya Srinivasan 52 Comments

-Story I was told about karadiyan nombu.
+The story I was told about Karadaiyan nombu.
 I asked Amma/referred Internet.
-Pls correct me if I missed something or mentioned anything wrong.
+Pls, correct me if I missed something or mentioned anything wrong.
 The Karadayan Nolumbu (nombu) is performed to recollect and celebrate the epic story of Savithri regaining her husband from Lord Yama.

-Nombu is usually celebrated at the last few minutes before the end of Masi (Kumbam) month and before the beginning of the month of Panguni (Meenam).
+Nombu is usually celebrated at the last few minutes before the end of the Masi (Kumbam) month and before the beginning of the month of Panguni (Meenam).
 Sumangali women participate in the pooja along with the girls in the family.
-Karadaiyan nombu adai are offered in banana leaves with butter.
+Karadaiyan nombu uppu adai and Vella adai are offered in banana leaves with butter.

-One yellow thread for god + one for each girl/women doing the pooja.
+One yellow thread for god + one for each lady/spinster/girl/ kid doing the pooja.

-For married women husband tie the yellow thread in neck.
-For spinster/ girl mother tie the thread.
+For married women husband tie the yellow thread on the neck.
+For spinster/girls/kids, mother ties the thread.

 The following Tamil slogam is chanted